 - Persons under the age of 16 years cannot act as a collector of money

 - Collections should not take place after the hours of darkness.
 This is so as not to disturb elderly residents.
 Collectors should not remain in/at the door of any house if requested to leave by the occupant

 Some large charitable organisations hold a National Exemption Order.
 This means they do not need to apply to each authority.

 The licensing service keeps an up to date list of house to house collection licences.

 Apply for a house to house collection licence

 Or you can download and complete the application form [PDF 92KB] and submit by hand/post.

-There is no charge for a house to house collection licence although there is a small charge for the identity badge from TSO.
-Applications should include a letter from the benefiting charity authorising you to collect on their behalf (if you are not an official of the charity).
+We do not charge for a house to house collection licence.
+There is a small charge for the identity badge issued by The Stationery Office.
+Applications should include a letter of authorisation from the benefiting charity.

-The Licensing Service is available to contact by telephone or to visit in person to the Licensing desk at Blackpool Council's Customer First Centre on Corporation Street between 10.00am and 4.00pm Monday to Friday.
+The licensing service is available to contact by telephone between 10:00am and 2:00pm Monday to Friday or visit in person by appointment only at the licensing desk at Blackpool Council's Customer First Centre on Corporation Street .